Raythonic/watiba/README.md

 for l in `cat blah.txt`.stdout:
     print(l)

-# example of a failed command to see its exit code
+# Example of a failed command to see its exit code
 xc = `lsvv -lrt`.exit_code
 print("Return code: {}".format(xc))

+# Example of running a command asynchronously and using the resolver callback code block
+w_async(`cd /tmp && tar -zxvf tarball.tar.gz`):
+    for l in results.stderr:
+        print(l)
+print("This prints before the tar output.")
+`sleep 5`  # Pause for 5 seconds so async can complete
 ```